|

 Other than some fish, Loki is the first pet that we bought when we

 moved to Colorado Springs.
+We got him

 At the time we got Loki, the only other pets that we had were our two